Baalbek: Ruins

 The Tell Baalbek temple complex, fortified as the town's citadel during the Middle Ages, was constructed from local stone, mostly white granite and a rough white marble.
 Over the years, it has suffered from the region's numerous earthquakes, the iconoclasm of Christian and Muslim lords, and the reuse of the temples' stone for fortification and other construction.
+The temples also suffered minor damage from the shockwaves generated by nearby Israeli bombings in the 2006 Lebanon war.
 The nearby Qubbat Duris, a 13th-century Muslim shrine on the old road to Damascus, is built out of granite columns, apparently removed from Baalbek.
 Further, the jointed columns were once banded together with iron; many were gouged open or toppled by the emirs of Damascus to get at the metal.
 As late as the 16th century, the Temple of Jupiter still held 27 standing columns out of an original 58; there were only nine before the 1759 earthquakes and six today.

-The complex is located on an immense raised plaza erected 5 m over an earlier T-shaped base consisting of a podium, staircase, and foundation walls.
+The complex is located on a raised plaza erected 5 m over an earlier T-shaped base consisting of a podium, staircase, and foundation walls.
 These walls were built from about 24 monoliths, at their lowest level weighing approximately 300 tonne each.
 The tallest retaining wall, on the west, has a second course of monoliths containing the famous "Three Stones" (Τρίλιθον, Trílithon): a row of three stones, each over 19 m long, 4.3 m high, and 3.6 m broad, cut from limestone.
 They weigh approximately 800 tonne each.
 A fourth, still larger stone is called the Stone of the Pregnant Woman: it lies unused in a nearby quarry 800 m from the town.
-Its weight, often exaggerated, is estimated at 1000 tonne.
+Its weight is estimated at 1000 tonne.
 A fifth, still larger stone weighing approximately 1200 tonne lies in the same quarry.
 This quarry was slightly higher than the temple complex, so no lifting was required to move the stones.
-Through the foundation there run three enormous passages the size of railway tunnels.

 The temple complex was entered from the east through the Propylaea (προπύλαιον, propýlaion) or Portico, consisting of a broad staircase rising 20 ft to an arcade of 12 columns flanked by 2 towers.
 Most of the columns have been toppled and the stairs were entirely dismantled for use in the nearby later wall, but a Latin inscription remains on several of their bases stating that Longinus, a lifeguard of the 1st Parthian Legion, and Septimius, a freedman, gilded their capitals with bronze in gratitude for the safety of Septimius Severus's son Antoninus Caracalla and empress Julia Domna.